In this guide, I will show you how to set up Redux Toolkit and RTK Query with React and TypeScript the right way.

 }

-If you’ve used Redux in the past you know Redux requires us to write all state updates immutably by making copies of the state and updating the copies.
+If you’ve worked with Redux before, you’re probably familiar with the need to update the state in an immutable manner, by making copies of the state and updating the copies.

 Add the Reducer of the Redux State Slice to the Store